All Episodes

 Republicans don't oppose because they lost the election.

-The President's erased Clinton won, he gets to pick the nominees.
+He gets to pick the nominees.

 Republicans expect the same kind of treatment from people like you, Senator Schumer.

-It ain't gonna happen, is it?
+It ain't going to happen, is it?

-He went, he came out and said, I'm happy.
+But I remember Dingy Harry, he came out and said, I'm happy.

-Talk about how great she was and the fact that she was a non-judge, and that he had recommended somebody like this and her to uh President Bush.
+He was the first one to appear side by side with Harriet Myers, talk about how great she was and the fact that she was a non-judge and that he had recommended somebody like this and her to President Bush.

-Somebody somebody's gonna correct Senator Schumer on this.
+Somebody's going to correct Senator Schumer on this.

-Go back to television, Fox News this channel this morning.
+Go back to television, Fox News, this channel this morning.

-This wasn't about documents, it was about Dobson.
+This wasn't about documents.

 But someone who is more centrist and more moderate.